 Builder examples

-If you’re developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), you can use multi-architecture images.
-By default, Kamal will setup a local buildx configuration that does this through QEMU emulation.
-But this can be quite slow, especially on the first build.
+If you’re developing on ARM64 (like Apple Silicon), but you want to deploy on AMD64 (x86 64-bit), by default, Kamal will set up a local buildx configuration that does this through QEMU emulation.
+However, this can be quite slow, especially on the first build.

-If you want to speed up this process by using a remote AMD64 host to natively build the AMD64 part of the image, while natively building the ARM64 part locally, you can do so using builder options:
+If you want to speed up this process by using a remote AMD64 host to natively build the AMD64 part of the image, you can set a remote builder:

 builder: